 Update your study permit

-You can only fix errors on your study permit that were made by Canadian immigration officials when your personal information was recorded.
+You can request to fix errors on your study permit that were made by Canadian immigration officials when your personal information was recorded.
+You may also be able to request a name and/or gender change on your temporary resident documents.

 If you need to change the conditions or update information on your study permit due to a change in your situation or your work eligibility, you will need to apply online.